 Did you know Birmingham has more miles of canals than Venice?
 Take a walk by one and stop for a refreshing pint at a canalside bar.
 For an even more leisurely experience, hop on a colourful narrowboat for a gentle cruise along the historic waterways.

 6. Warm up with a fiery balti curry

-Birmingham’s Balti Triangle, in the southern part of the city, is made up of more than 50 restaurants all making curry in this unique way.
-The balti was invented in Birmingham and refers to a quick cooking process using a thin pressed steel wok.
-Check out this handy Balti Triangle mini guide to find out more and get ideas for your balti-licious break.
+Birmingham’s Balti Triangle, in the southern part of the city, is a cluster of restaurants all making curry in this unique way.
+The Balti was invented in Birmingham, inspired by traditional Kashmiri recipes, and refers to a quick cooking process using a thin pressed steel wok.
+Check out this handy directory to explore the region’s Balti options.

 7. Take a tour of the BBC

 Lots of BBC programmes are produced from their broadcasting centre in Birmingham.
 You can take a tour and see how all the TV and radio magic is made behind-the-scenes.
-And budding broadcasters - you can have a go at presenting your own show.
+And if you’re a budding broadcaster - you can even have a go at presenting your own show.

 9. Experience life in old Birmingham

-The Birmingham Back to Backs attraction is a courtyard of houses conserved to show how life was for dwellers of these back-to-back houses typical of their day, from when they were built in the 1840s up until their last residents left in the 1970s.
+The Birmingham Back to Backs attraction is a courtyard of houses conserved to show what life was like for dwellers of these back-to-back houses from when they were built in the 1840s up until their last residents left in the 1970s.
 As you step through each doorway, you’ll meet different characters from each era further flavouring your experiences of the past.
 You can even spend the night in one!

 10. Embark on some time travel

 Birmingham is a great base for further exploration of central England – within easy reach of the city you’ll find medieval Warwick Castle, complete with daily shows and interactive attractions, and William Shakespeare’s birthplace, Stratford-upon-Avon.
 Explore the home where the famous Bard grew up and discover how his works have shaped the world we live in today.